T&Cs apply | Wagering and T&Cs apply | Commercial content | New Customers Only | Wagering and Terms and conditions apply | 18+

 🔎 Euro 2020: Scotland in a nutshell

 It’s been 23 years since Scotland last competed in a world tournament.
 Indeed, it came as no surprise that the Tartan Terriers finished 3rd in their qualifying group behind Belgium and Russia.
-However, they secured their ticket to the Euro finals in a tense play-off against Serbia (1-1; 5-4 TAB).
+However, they secured their ticket to the Euro finals in a tense play-off against Serbia (winning 5-4 via a penalty shootout following a 1-1 draw after extra time).

 Andy Robertson’s team will be this competition’s “runt of the litter” and will have to get through a tough group with England, Croatia and the Czech Republic.